1.11 Provisions and Contingent Liabilities

 The Company's management monitors and manages the financial risks relating to the operations of the Company.
 These risks include market risk (including currency risk, interest rate risk and other price risk), credit risk and liquidity risk.
 The Company's risk management is done in close co-ordination with the board of directors and focuses on actively securing the Company's short, medium and long-term cash flows by minimizing the exposure to volatile financial markets.
 The Company does not enter into or trade financial instruments, including derivative financial instruments, for speculative purposes.
 The most significant risks to which the Company is exposed are described below

 The Company's principal sources of liquidity are 'cash and cash equivalents' and cash flows that are generated from operations.
 The Company has no outstanding term borrowings.
 The Company believes that its working capital is sufficient to meet its current requirements.
-Additionally, the Company has sizeable surplus funds invested in fixed income securities or instruments of similar profile ensuring safety of capital and availability of liquidity if and when required.
+Additionally, the Company has sizeable surplus funds given as Inter Corporated Deposit receivable on demand to subsidiary companies ensuring safety of capital and availability of liquidity if and when required.
 Hence the Company does not perceive any liquidity risk.

 Company has obtained Term Loan from Exim Bank.
 Interest Risk refers to change in interest rate due to change in benchmark interest rate in case of floating rate loan.
-As at 31st March, 2023 company's borrowing carries fixed interest rate hence, there will be no impact on the profitability of the company due to change in external benchmark interest rate.
+During the year company has not used facility.
+Hence, there will be no impact on the profitability of the company due to change in external benchmark interest rate.

 1. The Title deeds of the immovable properties (other than Common Approach Road As referred to Note No 2 & other properties where the Company is the lessee and the lease agreements are duly executed in favour of the lessee) are held in the name of the Company.